 - Whisk in the oil and milk.
 The batter will thicken as it sits.

-- Heat a nonstick skillet (I like cast iron.) over medium heat.
+- Heat a nonstick skillet (I like cast iron.) or griddle to medium heat.
 Coat it very lightly with avocado oil.

-- Scoop some batter into the hot skillet, spreading it out to flatten it.
+- Scoop some batter onto the hot surface, spreading it out to flatten it.
 Cook each pancake until bubbles start to break the surface.
 Flip over and finish cooking on the second side.

 - Serve pancakes warm.